 Regular plan and direct plan – these are the two variants of every mutual fund scheme.

 In a direct plan, you are devoid of any such assistance from intermediaries since you purchase mutual funds directly from the AMC or fund house.
-Although direct plans give higher returns (due to relatively less expense ratio charged) than their regular plan counterparts, investors are advised to choose them if they have a thorough understanding of different mutual fund schemes and do not need any assistance.
+Although direct plans offer higher returns (due to lower expense ratios) than their regular plan counterparts, investors should choose them only if they have a thorough understanding of different mutual fund schemes and do not need any assistance.

 But wait!
 There's more.